mautic/developer-documentation-new/docs/rest_api/contacts.rst

         }
     }

-The response will indicate the success of adding points to the specified Point Group for the Contact.
+The response indicates the success of adding Points to the specified Point Group for the Contact.

 .. vale off

-Subtract Contact Point Group Score
+Subtract Contact Point Group score
 **********************************

 .. vale on

-Subtract points from a specific Point Group for a contact.
+Subtract Points from a specific Point Group for a Contact.

 .. vale off